kermitt2/grobid/doc/Grobid-service.md

 ./gradlew run
 ```

-(the Gradle process will hang at 88%, this is normal because the web service is ran sharing the same JVM as Gradle)
+(the Gradle process will hang at something like 88%, this is normal because the web service is ran sharing the same JVM as Gradle)

 ## Install and run the service as standalone application